andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 - New variables _day_, _month_, _year_, _yday_, _wkday_, and _hour_ are computed from _starttime_ and added to enable easy sorting and grouping.

 Station-related variables except _id_ (name, lat,long ) are not saved in the table with ride data, in order to reduce the size.
 A separate table 'stations' is made with the info for unique stations, which can be joined to the 'rides' table using the station ID key if needed.

+Upon examining the rider age distribution, there appear to be a small number of incorrect values or typos.
+A very small fraction of riders have ages over 100, up to 159!.
+Since the [oldest living person](https://en.wikipedia.org/wiki/List_of_the_verified_oldest_people) is 116 it seems likely that these are mistakes in the data.
+Birth year, not age, was recorded, so my best guess is that 18 was intered instead of 19 for the beginning of some years (ie 1895 instead of 1995).
+These age values will be converted to NaN in the dataset.

 ## Weather data